elmerben/Golf-Klubben/README.md

 - On the homepage navigate your way to record your game by pressing "Pelaa golfia!".
 Then add your score and save it for later.
 - If you want to go through your old rounds, simply press "Selaa kierroksia"-button on the app!

+## Important information
+- The application is still in the development phase, and for this reason, at this point, you can only save par-3 results.
+Additional features will be added as the project progresses.

 ## Contact